Incogn1toBro/BlueTeam-Trainer/setup/velociraptor-splunk-pipeline.md

 index=* sourcetype=_json | head 20
 ```

-### Velociraptor agent isn't connecting to the server
+### Velociraptor agent is not connecting to the server

 Different problem entirely — see the main README's troubleshooting section.
 Without an agent, no artifacts can run, so no events reach Splunk.